kvietmeier/ansible/roles/vast_nfs/README.md

 - *Cloud-init wait*: Ensure ~7–10 min after VM creation before running role.
 - *Idempotent*: Tasks will not rebuild or reinstall unnecessarily.
 - *Mount command saved*: Written to /usr/local/bin/nfs_mount_cmd.txt for later manual mounting.

+#### After running the playbook you can

+1.)
+Run elbencho_setup.sh to mount shares, start the Elbencho server, and copy the static test scripts to the primary client.
+2.)
+Execute the copied scripts (*elbencho_prep.sh*, *elbencho_testblk_sizes.sh*) on the primary client (default client01) with the correct NUM_CLIENTS.
+3.)
+Create your own elbencho commands/job files basesd on this pattern.

 ---